Hasuzawa/Homepage/README.md

 The brief outline of the website is given below.

 #### Version
-This website is last updated on July 21 2021.
+This page is last updated on July 21 2021.

 ## Introduction
 I am a programmer with science background.
 I can programme in a variety of languages and stack.<br />